 Homework is grueling for many kids with ADHD.
-They’re exhausted after a full day of school, and often have challenges with understanding what’s required of them.
-It’s tough enough to focus on getting all their materials into theirbackpacks with the commotion at the end of class.
+They’re exhausted after a full day of school, and often have challenges understanding what’s required of them.
+It’s tough enough to focus on getting all their materials into their backpacks with the commotion at the end of class.
 Our kids may forget to write their assignments down, and lose track of what they have to do.

-The parent’s role in the homework process is manage rather than active.
-We need to provide the structure at home to provide learning and improvement to facilitate the process.
+The parent’s role in the homework process is to manage rather than be active.
+We need to provide the structure at home to promote the learning process.

 Strategies for Kids with ADHD & Executive Functioning Challenges

 Help your child understand the benefits of having a visual plan of assignments.
 The ADHD brain tends to focus on what it sees, so it’s critical to have a written plan kept in sight.
 This can be in the form of a sheet of paper, a planner, or a small dry erase board.
 Electronic devices are not continuously visual and are often out of sight and out of mind.

 • If your child has trouble writing down the assignment in the allotted time, see if he can get permission to take a photo with his phone and transfer it to a notebook or calendar when he gets home.

 • If an electronic calendar must be used, support your student to print off the daily schedule and clip it to the front of a binder or calendar so it is in sight.
 This way, your child isn’t rushing to write down assignments that may turn out to be incorrect with inaccurate instructions.